Fmstrat/winapps/README.md

 ```
 You will see output from FreeRDP, as well as potentially have to accept the initial certificate.
 After that, a Windows Explorer window should pop up.
 You can close this window and press `Ctrl-C` to cancel out of FreeRDP.

+If this step fails, try restarting the VM.

 Then the final step is to run the installer:
 ``` bash
 $ ./installer.sh --user